TelaSocial/labs-gaia/README.md

 The initial team is:

 * You
-* Marcio Galli - developer which is also founder of Tela Social - a social-aware dashboard kiosk project based in Gecko.
+* Marcio Galli - developer who is also founder of Tela Social - a social-aware dashboard kiosk project based in Gecko.
 The project goal is to create solutions to improve UX of apps aiming a wider reach beyond desktop and mobile, such as to reach out to Tablets, WebTVs, and more.
 Prior to Tela Social, Marcio worked in Mozilla Minimo project and the Mozilla Chromeless Project, as part of Mozilla labs.

 ## Examples of deliverables: